dylanhogg/awesome-python/README.md

 ⭐ 2,954

 125. <a href="https://github.com/guardrails-ai/guardrails">guardrails-ai/</a><b><a href="https://github.com/guardrails-ai/guardrails">guardrails</a></b>
-Adding guardrails to large language models.
+Open-source Python package for specifying structure and type, validating and correcting the outputs of large language models (LLMs)
 🔗 [docs.guardrailsai.com](https://docs.guardrailsai.com/)
 ⭐ 2,917